harmony2ww/wwwwserver/CONTRIBUTING.md

 It's a must.

 ## Good source code!
+When we create source code there must it was be good ralated about our skill to develop.
+Creating good skill could be more hard of each other, but it is a grow by.
 It's a must.

 ## Fast leraning
 It's a must.

 ## Contributing
-Elagant kind of a source code, that give us ideas for future works.
+Elegant kind of a source code, that give us ideas for future works.